voltrb/volt/Readme.md

 1. Change application state
 2. Update the DOM

-For example when a user clicks to add a new todo item to a todo list, we might create a JavaScript object to represent the todo item, then add an item to the list's DOM.
-A lot of work needs to be done to make sure that the JavaScript object and the DOM always stay in sync.
+For example when a user clicks to add a new todo item to a todo list, we might create an object to represent the todo item, then add an item to the list's DOM.
+A lot of work needs to be done to make sure that the object and the DOM always stay in sync.

-The idea of "reactive programming" has been used to simplify maintaining the DOM.
-The idea is instead of having event handlers that manage a model (or JavaScript object) and manage the DOM, we have event handlers that manage reactive data models.
+The idea of "reactive programming" can be used to simplify maintaining the DOM.
+Instead of having event handlers that manage a model and manage the DOM, we have event handlers that manage reactive data models.
 We describe our DOM layer in a declarative way so that it automatically knows how to render our data models.

 ## State and Computations

 Web applications center around maintaining state.
 Many events can trigger changes to a state.
-Page interaction like entering text into form elements, clicking button, links, scrolling, etc.. can change the state of the page.
+Page interaction like entering text into form elements, clicking a button, links, scrolling, etc.. can all change the state of the app.
 In the past, each page interaction event would manually change any state stored on a page.

 To simplify managing application state, all application state is kept in models that can optionally be persisted in different locations.
 By centralizing the application state, we reduce the amount of complex code needed to update a page.
 We can then build our page's html declaratively.
 The relationship to the page's models' are bound using function and method calls.